Certificate Program (121.5 Quarter Credits / 76 Weeks / 1950 Clock Hours )

-Establish eligibility to test for the Registered Adult Echocardiography credentialing examination administered by the American Registry for Diagnostic Medical Sonography (ARDMS).
+Establish eligibility to test for the Registered Diagnostic Medical Sonographer (RDMS) credential with an Abdomen (AB) specialty, administered by the American Registry for Diagnostic Medical Sonography (ARDMS).

-Establish eligibility to test for the Registered Vascular Technology credentialing examination administered by the American Registry for Diagnostic Medical Sonography (ARDMS).
+Establish eligibility to test for the Registered Diagnostic Medical Sonographer (RDMS) credential with an OB/GYN (OB) specialty, administered by the American Registry for Diagnostic Medical Sonography (ARDMS).

-Able to seek entry-level employment in facilities such as hospital’s ultrasound departments, imaging center and doctors’ offices after passing credentialing exams.
+Able to seek entry-level employment in facilities such as hospital’s ultrasound departments, imaging center, clinics and doctors’ offices after passing credentialing exams.

 Data is based on the 2017-2018 Reporting Period